ismaildev-source/lis-dorm-mgnt/README.md

-# Welcome to your Dorm Prep Attendance project
+# Welcome to your LIS Dorm Prep Attendance project

 ## Project info